kagc/Capstone/README.md

 ![](/react-app/src/images/dropdown.PNG)

 ## Road Map
 I would like to implement search and category features, as well as a profile page in order to hold user data, rather than putting it in the dropdown modal.
+After the profile page, I'd like to be able to have a notification function to tell the user when a comment or question has been posted to one of their instruction pages and a when a question has been answered.

 ## Get started using my repo locally
 Once downloading the repo in the top level run: